mori-b/aioconnectors/README.md

 -Replace usage of unix sockets by maybe : local sockets, or named pipes, or uds sockets if and when they are supported.
 Since the implementation relies on unix sockets paths, a possible approach would be to preserve these paths, and manage a mapping between the paths and their corresponding local listening ports.
 -Port the usage of openssl in ssl_helper.py
--Convert paths format
+-Convert paths
 -Ignore the file uploaded ownership feature
--Convert the interface to ipaddress function using ipconfig (used for sockaddr and client\_bind\_ip)
+-Convert the interface to ipaddress function using ip (used for sockaddr and client\_bind\_ip)